 You will receive a drop-bag with a corresponding label which can be used to store any equipment you wish to have available at checkpoint Hommeren.
 Private bags or backpacks are not accepted.

 Your bib must be fastened on your front side without being folded.
 All of the bib must be visible during the entire race.
-If you are handed a tracking chip, this should be kept in one of the outermost pockets of your backpack or in an armband which are handed out during registration.
-The tracking chip must be kept in the enclosed bag at all times.
-The will be a fee of NOK 300,- if you lose your tracking chip.
+During registration you will receive a tracking unit that you fasten around your ankle.
+There will be a fee of NOK 300,- if you lose your tracking chip.

 Your bib and tracking chip is used to help us keep track of your time during the race.
 At some checkpoints we will do manual registrations.
 We appreciate your co-operation with our volunteers if they request to check your bib or tracking chip.